Cristianetaniguti/poly_containers/README.md

 docker run -p 8787:8787 -v $(pwd):/home/rstudio/ -e DISABLE_AUTH=true cristaniguti/poly_qtlmap
 ```

 Keep this terminal open and access `http://localhost:8787/` or `http://127.0.0.1:8787/` in your web browser.
+If you want to load files or folders into the container, simply run the commands above from a directory containing them (you can use commands such as `cd` and `cd ..` to navigate through directories).

-Then, try to load any of the included packages:
+Inside RStudio, try to load any of the included packages:

 ```{R, eval=FALSE}
 # Loading QTLpoly